 Four students from Montgomery County Community College were awarded full-tuition scholarships as a part of the Bucknell University Community College Scholars Program.

 Asteri Aliaj of Rockledge, Caroline Benitz of Norristown, Connor Judge of Worcester and Shane Staret of Collegeville received funding to continue their undergraduate education at Bucknell University.

-Initially funded by the Jack Kent Cooke Foundation and now funded by Bucknell, the Community College Scholars Program enables high-achieving, low-income community college students to complete their undergraduate education at the university located in Lewisburg, Pa.
+Initially funded by the Jack Kent Cooke Foundation and now funded by Bucknell, the Community College Scholars Program enables high-achieving, low-income community college students to complete their education at the university located in Lewisburg, Pa.

 Montgomery County Community College has participated in Bucknell’s Community College Scholars Program since 2006.
 Including this year’s scholars, a total of 65 students attended the summer residency program, and a total of 50 students transferred to Bucknell on full-tuition scholarships.